-UX/UI Designer Joined over 5 years ago
+UX/UI Designer Joined almost 6 years ago

 It's hard to summarized everything you did in a compelling way.
 Especially if you want to be consistent with your other work.
 Also, know your audience.
 Are you writing for other UX designers or just a potential client doesn't know anything about UX and just cares if you done or do something similar to their needs.

 Personally, I just gave up and just wrote the basics in bullets.
 If anyone asks I can fill them in.
 For my company, I make them way more detailed.
 I break them down by accomplishments, what we did to achieve them in about 1-2 paragraphs, and stick an image of the final product.
 I when I did it by process it felt was redundant and dull.